AMUHUMAD98/MathsGame/README.md

 # Playing the Game:

 1. Download the Blue MathsGame folder from Github by clicking the green CODE button and press Download Zip.
 Once you download the MathsGame folder it should be in your Downloads.
+Copy the MathsGame file path you will need this before you play the game!

 2. Go to Visual studio code on the Left-hand side press explorer, Open Folder, click Downloads and find the Blue MathsGame folder you Downloaded from Github.
 Once your find it press open.

 3. Once you Open the folder launch the game.
 You can start the game by running the Python file within Visual studio code from terminal (Should be at the of Top Next to ‘RUN’ option and press New terminal).

 4. On the left hand side Next to “MATHSGAME” Click New file icon, Name the file “main.py”.
 Open your Terminal by clicking new terminal at the top.
 Run and type the following onto terminal: python3 -m venv MathsGame.
 A pop up message will appear Click “Yes”.
 You have now created your virtual Environment.